The Bm chord on the guitar

 Once you’ve got your head around this CAGED system concept, your job is to learn all these shapes.

-There are two ways to do this and you must do them both.
+There are two ways to do this and you must do both.

-1. Practice exercises, I have loads of them in a module called SEPR in my guitar courses.
+- Practice exercises, I have loads of them in the chords course of the SEPR.

 Here are a few examples of songs you can learn that use a Bm chord.
-Hey There Delilah, Angels, Over The Rainbow, Roxanne.
+Hey There Delilah by Plain White T’s, Robbie Williams Angels, Over The Rainbow (Eva Cassidy version), and Roxanne by The Police.

 Guitar chords summary

-As you’ve seen in this 15-part video series, playing guitar chords is not about learning thousands of chords, it’s about fully understanding how to build chords around the five CAGED shapes.
+As you’ve seen in this 15-part video series, playing guitar chords is not about learning thousands of chords, it’s about fully understanding how to build chords using the intervals around the five CAGED shapes.

 Extending the chords is the same process, you just need to identify the intervals around each shape and understand what intervals go in a chord and you can do it.